oneclick/rubyinstaller/README.txt

 - Ruby 1.8.5 at least (mswin32 or mingw32 implementation will work) -- Not cygwin!
 - Rake 0.7.3 or greater
-- Zlib extension and DLL (zlib1.dll) available in the PATH (could be in system32 or your RUby bin directory)
+- Zlib extension and DLL (zlib1.dll) available in the PATH (could be in system32 or your Ruby bin directory)

+Innosetup 5 is required to compile the installer.
+The InnoSetup QuickStart Pack 5.3.3 contains all of the required components.

 === Build options:
 without specifying any options, 1.8.6 is built.